All days not listed are spent at sea enjoying the excellent facilities aboard Columbus. Ports of call may be subject to change.

 Day One: Depart London Tilbury

-Join Columbus in London Tilbury on Monday 6th January, settle in and set off on your round-the-world cruise adventure.
+Join Columbus in London Tilbury on Monday 6th January, settle in and enjoy the excitement as you set sail on the first stage of your great adventure.

 Day Two: Amsterdam